PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Samga followed his own scent-trail back to the secret fissure he would climb back to the Wizard's dungeon.
 He had thought he was out range of the UnderKing, but all of a sudden his voice was there beside him.

 "It's not all sitting and waiting, Samga.
-The darkness, is where an Orc can look inward, for here is nothing else to see."
+The darkness is where an Orc can look inward, for here is nothing else to see."

 "We were made hollow.
 We are empty inside."

-"It is not done yet," said the UnderKing, knowing that that statement was always true.
+"It is not done yet," said the UnderKing, knowing that those words were always true.

-# 38 Boltac Turns back.
+# 38 -- Boltac Turns back.

-Boltac stumbled through darkness for what felt like days.
-The stairs he had found ended in another darkened level.
+Boltac had stumbled through darkness for what felt like days.
+The stairs he had climbed ended in another darkened level.
 Again, he felt his way towards the lighter darkness.
-Stumbling into walls.
-Once almost falling into another pit.
-His nerves became numb to the constant strain, even has his hands cramped with the effort of reaching outward, ever outward.
-As far as his fingers could reach.
+He stumbled into walls.
+Once he almost fell into another pit.
+His nerves became numb to the constant strain, even has his hands cramped with the effort of reaching outward as far as his fingers could reach.
 Eventually the ache reached all the way to his shoulders.

-He was on the verge of giving up, when he felt the movement of air.
-A breath of freshness in the stale depths that had become familiar.
-But this air was light and sweet, like a cool drink of water on a hot summer day.
+He was on the verge of giving up, when he felt a faint stirring of air.
+It was not the heavy, hopeless stale of the depths.
+It was light and sweet, like a cool drink of water on a hot summer day.
 His lungs drank it in greedily.
 And with his face and nose he followed the movement of that impossible breeze.

-He rounded a corner, and then he saw it.
+He rounded a corner and then he saw it.
 Light.
 Not the brightness of a new day dawning.
 Not even the faint light of a candle guttering it's last spark in a pool of melted tallow.
-No, it was a lessening of the dark.
-But in comparison from the darkened places of the earth from which he had traveled it was beacon to lead the the way.
+It was, perhaps, the faintest light which a man can see.
+But in comparison from the darkened places of the earth from which he had traveled it was a beacon to light his way.
 He hurried and fell.
 Got up and fell again.
 Climbed stairs using his hands and feet.
 Then a passage to the left, then more stairs and then, there it was, a chink in the wall.
-A pure beam of light in this darkened place.
+A pure beam of sunlight in this darkened place.

 He followed the beam to a crack in the wall.
-It was a hole in an ancient stone door, seemingly overgrown on the other side.
-After a struggle with the stone, he was able to pull it inward, with a great grinding of stone on counterbalanced stone.
-Grass and vine tumbled inward, and he pushed his way out, as if through sod, into the sunlight of a brilliant day.
+It was a hole in an ancient stone door, choked with vines on the other side.
+After a struggle with the stone, he was able to pull it open.
+Grass and vine fell in, and he pushed his way out, through sod, into the sunlight and open air.

-He was high on the side of a mountain, facing East, and the light was a sunrise.
+He was high on the side of a mountain, facing East, and the light was the sunrise.
 Near him, a spring burbled down the slope.
-Boltac drank greedily from the water.
+Boltac drank greedily from it.
 It was so clear and cold it caused his teeth to ache.
-When he splashed it upon his shaven pate, the shock of it sparked through him an emotion very much like hope.
+When he splashed it upon his shaven pate, the shock of it sparked through him an emotion that was very much like hope.
 Realizing he was alive, free and in the light of a new day, Boltac laughed as he had not laughed for years.

 A short walk in the sunlight, a gentle stroll downhill, around the base of this mountain and he would be on the road back home.
-He had it on good authority that some people even enjoyed such walks in nature.
+He had it on good authority that some people even enjoyed such walks in the woods.

 And then what?
 Sell what was left in his store.
 Buy a boat and head South?
-A leisurely drift in the open air.
+A leisurely drift down the river swift.
 Some fishing along the way.
-Large bonfires on the riverbank at night.
+Bonfires on the riverbank at night.

 And then what?
-A shop or trading stall in Yorn or in the swamp-ringed Squalipoor.
+A shop or trading stall in Yorn or in the swamp-ringed Squalipoor?
 Surely he would not stop in Shatnapur?
 That would be too close to Robrecht.
 Too close to memories.
 Too close to...

 And then what?
 To build a business again.
 Make back something of the fortune he lost.
 He could do it.
 Wasn't he a lucky man?
 As he thought this he jangled the necklace of charms and wards.
 A lucky man.
-Luck bought with hard work and the money it had brought.
+Luck earned with hard work and the money it had brought.

 And then what?
 His ease in old age, perhaps a place to put his feet up?
 He wasn't too old to dream of a family.
 A vineyard, something productive, not too far out of a city, but away from the bustle.
-And then, as an old man, the busy-i-ness of his life complete, he would put his feet on the hearth, sip the wine that was too good to sell and he would have time to think.
+And then, as an old man, the busy-ness of his life complete, he would put his feet on the hearth, sip the wine that was too good to sell and he would have time to think.

-Relan falling to the stone floor.
-The look of confusion on his face, seeming to say, "But this can't happen, for I am the hero!"
+To think of Relan falling to the stone floor.
+The look of confusion on his face that said, "But this can't happen.
+I am the hero!"
 Asarah, lost to him.
 As lost to him as if she was dead.
 But her scream, her wails, crying for him.
-Would he not hear that echoing through the years for the rest of his life.
+Would he not hear that screaming echo for the rest of his life.

 He turned back to the door.
 "Who am I kidding?" he asked the bright new day.
 "I'm just gonna get myself killed.
-I ain't the chosen one.
+I'm not the chosen one.
 Who chose me?
-Who would chose me.
-I'm not the hero?
-I don't have broad shoulders or a strong chin?"
+Who would chose me?
+I'm not a hero.
+I don't have broad shoulders or a strong chin?
+I'm not even young anymore."

-He turned his back on the door.
+He turned away from the door.
 "It was a bad deal from the beginning.
 But you got away with your skin.
-It's a sunk cost Boltac.
+It's a sunk cost, Boltac.
 Take the hit and walk away."
 He nodded to himself as if that that ended the argument.
 Good.
 Sensible.
 Mercantile.
 Just a bad deal.
 But when he went to walk away, his feet moved in the wrong direction.

 He fingered the necklace thick with charms around his neck and had a thought.
 It was a bad idea.
-It was all a bad idea.
+It had all been bad ideas.
 "You make your own luck," said Boltac.

 He took a whiff of fresh air.
-He said to the trees and the green grass and the water pure and dancing through rocks.
-The clouds parted and the sun was suddenly too brilliant.
-To all of it he made a silent, last goodbye and then headed back into the darkness.
-It was a bad deal all right.
-But Boltac had made the deal.
-And he wasn't going to break it.
+He said goodbye to the trees and the green grass and the water pure and dancing through rocks.
+The clouds parted and the sun was suddenly too bright.
+He squinted and made a silent, last goodbye the world.
+Then headed back into the darkness.
+It was a bad deal all right, thought Boltac.
+But he had made it, and he wasn't going to break it.

 His life at risk?
-Sure, thought Boltac, leaving the door open behind him.
+Sure, thought Boltac.
 But that was nothing.
 It wasn't just the sum of all his yesterdays he had put up to finance this ill-advised expedition.
 It was the promise of all his tomorrows.
 Unless he saw this thing through, there would be no ease by the fire.
-There would be no pleasure in shrewd trading and a crisp profits.
-There would be no, living with himself.
+There would be no pleasure in shrewd trading and crisp profits.
+There would be no living with himself.

 Fine, thought Boltac.
 She loves me not.
 But I love her still.
-I cannot do other.
-The thought flickered, unbidden to his head, I guess that makes me some manner of hero.
-As he closed the door behind him, he answered his own foolishness with a skeptical, "En-henh."
+Gods help me, I cannot do anything else.
+A thought surfaced in his mind: I guess that makes me some kind of hero.
+As he closed the door behind him, he answered his mind's foolishness with a skeptical, "En-henh."

 It was harder to go back.
-Now he realized how stagnant the air was down here.
-Each step still had fear, but now they were robbed of hope and anticipation.
+Now he could appreciate how stagnant the air really was down here.
+Each step still came wiht fear, but now they were robbed of hope and anticipation.
 He imagined he knew what waited for him at the bottom of the pit.
-So he followed the darkness, sinking in the blackness; at every turn heading towards the feeling of stale fear and dry death.
+So he followed the darkness, sinking in the blackness; this time following the compass of stale fear and dry death that welled up within him.

-When the gigantic, silent room opened up around him again, he stood listening for a time.
+When at last he came to the gigantic, silent room, he stood listening for a time.
 He heard nothing, but took a chance anyway.
 "I know you're there," he said.

 "You have returned," said the UnderKing "Why?"